fablab-bergamo/FabOMatic-backend/README.md

 * Setup backup strategy for database (database.sqldb), which is automatically created on first run.

-* Setup systemd to automatically run on boot with user profile:
+* Setup systemd to automatically launch Python module on boot with user profile:

+See sample configuration example in doc/systemd

 ## How to upgrade release